GuillaumeCandela/GuillaumeCandela.github.io/_projects/1_project.md

 ### Key Innovations

 **Decolonizing Data Curation**: The project fundamentally challenged traditional archival practices by centering Indigenous perspectives in how materials are described, categorized, and accessed.
-Working directly with Indigenous community members, we developed new metadata standards that respect Indigenous epistemologies and naming conventions.
+Working directly with Indigenous scholars, we developed new metadata standards that respect Indigenous epistemologies and naming conventions.

-**Multilingual Access**: Created search interfaces in multiple languages including Spanish, Portuguese, English, and several Indigenous languages, making these materials accessible to broader communities.
+**Multilingual Access**: Created search interfaces in multiple languages, including Spanish, Portuguese, English, and several Indigenous languages, making these materials accessible to broader communities.

-**Community Collaboration**: Established ongoing partnerships with Indigenous communities to ensure their voices guide how their ancestral languages are preserved and shared {% cite candela_melia_lenguas_2015 %}.
+**Community Collaboration**: Established ongoing partnerships with Indigenous communities to ensure their voices guide how their ancestral languages are preserved and shared.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">